uw-pycert-course-01/assignment07/README.md

 Your submission should include the following:

-1. The py files, including tests, that you dveleoped.
+1. All Python (.py) files, including tests, that you developed.
 1. The csv file with some quote data in it.
+1. Any other files required to run your code.
 1. Run ```git log > history.txt``` in the terminal from your project root directory to show how you have committed regularly.
-1. The files should be submitted via git, and a zip file attached to your Canvas submission.
+1. Be sure to submit through git, using a pull request from a branch called *development*.
+1. You also need to upload your code to Canvas, uploading it as a pull request.
+1. In Canvas, add a comment to your submission with a link to your pull request.

 ## Tips

-Be creative!
+1. Be creative!
 Use this as an oportunity to reflect on everything you have learned so far and apply it to application development.
+1. Consider making your user interface fully separated from the rest of the project.
+This will make it easier to implement a new web-based interface later on without having to modify the underlying implementation.
+1. Use your time well, two weeks might seem like a lot, but you will run out of time if you wait too much to get started.
+At the end of the first week, you should have the first *draft* of your project, so that you can devote the second week fixing potential crashes and adding any missing features.